Crisis pregnancy center: Use of sonograms

 Some CPCs conduct free sonograms as a way to dissuade women from abortion.
 Proponents say that women who visit CPCs and see their embryos or fetuses through the use of ultrasound technology tend to decide against abortion, although scientific research suggests mandatory pre-abortion ultrasound has no effect on women's decisions to continue their pregnancy.

-Organizations such as Colorado-based Focus on the Family and the Southern Baptist Convention, the largest Protestant denomination in the United States, have worked to equip more CPCs with ultrasound machines.
+Christian organizations like Focus on the Family and the Southern Baptist Convention, a theologically and socially conservative evangelical denomination and the largest Christian group in the US, have aimed to provide more CPCs with ultrasound equipment machines.